fox-daniel/Genre/README.md

 # Genre and Gender
 ### Project Team Members: Daniel Fox and Tom Johnson
-- To explore this project in more detail, you can run the Jupyter notebook main.ipynb.
+- To explore this project in more detail run the Jupyter notebook main.ipynb.
+You may need to switch the kernel to genre_env.
 - Try the [prototype](http://18.222.33.220:8501/) for our web app that allows users to explore the relationships between artists, genres, and gender in the dataset of ~15,000 artists.
 ## Introduction
 Digital repositories of knowledge such as Wikipedia continue to use music classification systems derived from prejudiced hierarchical systems.
 Despite initial claims of neutral algorithmic approaches, broad research has shown how automation perpetuates the existing social inequities.
 Within music culture it is thus important to ask, Is there gender bias in the genre labels for musicians on Wikipedia?
 Our project answers this question in the affirmative using a dataset of ~15,000 music artists labeled with their genders and genres.
 We have shown that female artists are significantly under represented within the set of artists with six or more genre labels.